 Needless to say, you may need to stop by Parker Johnstone's Wilsonville Honda and sit in the driver’s seat of both the Accord and Civic to determine whether you require these features.

 The 2019 Honda Accord and Civic are both fuel-efficient vehicles.
-Whether you commute between Salem and Tualatin, or just run errands around the neighborhood, you’ll enjoy the following Civic and Accord engine and MPG specs:
+Whether you commute between West Linn and Tualatin, or just run errands around the neighborhood, you’ll enjoy the following Civic and Accord engine and MPG specs:

 If passenger space and cargo capacity are important to you, you might be surprised to find how little of a difference there is between the compact Civic and midsize Accord when it comes to space.
 Both can seat up to five passengers, but the larger Honda Accord has a maximum passenger volume of 105.6 cubic feet, while the Honda Civic interior offers 97.8 cubic feet.
 As for cargo volume, the Accord offers 16.7 cubic feet, and the Civic 15.1 cubic feet.
 Either way, both vehicles have rear seats that offer comfort for backseat passengers on Oregon road trips.